 2. Enhancing Access Protocols

 Ensure that only authorized personnel have access to information and perform regular identity checks, especially if you suspect that an unauthorized attempt is taking place.
-Multi-factor authentication is an effective layer of protection from malicious attacks because it requires additional confirmation before granting access.
+Multi-factor authentication is an effective layer of protection against malicious attacks because it requires additional confirmation before granting access.

 Social engineering criminals have created inventive methods of conducting these attacks without raising suspicion.
 Read about the most notable examples of social engineering attacks in recent history to learn how to protect yourself.